-The proposed bushfire protection measures will not adversely impact on the environment.
+The proposed bushfire protection measures will not adversely impact on the environment other than vegetation modification as required to implement the recommended APZ.
 It should be noted that this report has not focused on environmental issues and as such they may require further specialist investigation.